Skip to content

 Who am I?

-I’m a social entrepreneur, campaigner, and activist.
+I’m a charity CEO, social entrepreneur, and campaigner.

 I’ve been working to right social justice wrongs for nearly thirty years, leading change programmes in charities, fighting political campaigns, and inspiring people to get stuff done.
 I work with a wide range of organisations: charities, politicians, grant funders, infrastructure bodies.